-The Youth Services Unit is comprised of four School Resource Officers (SROs), a Drug Abuse Resistance Education Officer (D.A.R.E.), and is supervised by Sergeant Aaron Clem.
+The Youth Services Unit is comprised of 5 School Resource Officers (SROs), a Drug Abuse Resistance Education Officer (D.A.R.E.), and is supervised by Lieutenant Jason Kiel.

 School Resource Officers

 The School Resource Officer (SRO) was developed in partnership with the Kennewick School District and the Kennewick Police Department.
 The program began the 1994 / 1995 school year.
 SROs are assigned to Kennewick High School, Kamiakin High School, Southridge High School, Park Middle School, Highlands Middle School, Horse Heaven Middle and in 2024 Chinook Middle School and Desert Hills Middle School.

 The primary duty of the SRO is to provide police services to their assigned school and assist with the safety of the students and staff.
 The SROs are responsible for providing educational instruction to students in areas such as traffic safety and government classes and as a resource to students.
 The SROs are also available as informal counselors to students who can speak to the SRO about a problem or situation they are dealing with.
-When requested, SROs also assist at the Middle Schools that are the "feeder schools" to their assigned High School.
+When requested, SROs also assist other Middle Schools.

 - Kamiakin High School SRO Officer Chris Buroker

 - Kennewick High School SRO Officer Michael Rosane

-- Southridge High School SRO Officer Tony Valdez
+- Southridge High School SRO Officer Jason Harrington

 Drug Abuse Resistance Education (D.A.R.E.)